 Positive Influence is selected by default, which means that the higher the value of the variable, the greater its effect on the final score.
 Selecting Inverse specifies the opposite: the lower the value, greater is its effect on the score.
 When Ideal is selected, a value for the Ideal must be selected on the graph that appears with it.
 The closer the value of the variable to the specified Ideal, the greater its effect on the score will be.

 The default Influence for point layers can be changed under Preferences.

 Threshold represents the range of values for the variable for the selected sites.
 In the above image, the 2017 Total Population value for the selected sites ranges from a minimum of 76,131 to a maximum of 342,228.
-The slider values can optionally be adjusted to exclude sites from the suitability analysis.
-E.g. if the minimum value is set to 95,000 all the sites with a 2017 Total Population value below 95,000 will be excluded from the suitability analysis and will not appear in the Results Table.
+The slider values can optionally be adjusted to exclude sites from the suitability analysis— for example, if the minimum value is set to 95,000 all the sites with a 2017 Total Population value below 95,000 will be excluded from the suitability analysis and will not appear in the Results Table.